 You see, steel has enjoyed the benefit of a near century-long head start before the invention of FRP.
 That’s a huge amount of time to build up industry and secure a foothold in the American industrial revolution.
 However, steel is also no obsolete material either—It’s extreme tensile strength has made it the king of structural materials since the 1920s.

-Steel still has its place in construction and structural engineering but also has some shortcomings.
+Steel still has its place in construction and structural design but also has some shortcomings.
 FRP, on the other hand, offers the same qualities as steel but without some of its weaknesses.
 Due to FRP’s capabilities, many industrial warehouses, oil rigs, waterparks, and other harsh conditions workplaces are choosing FRP over steel.
 It all boils down to getting the same performance without the weaknesses of steel and more durability.

 Steel’s Key Weaknesses Compared to FRP